• Skip to primary navigation

 • sour cream (full-fat) helps tenderize the cake and also the fat contributes to preventing the cake from going stale so quickly

-• lemon juice (freshly squeezed) is the secret to bringing the mouth puckering tanginess we expect from lemon desserts.
-While the zest is added to the cake batter to bring lemon flavour to the crumb, we use lemon juice in a simple syrup that you brush onto the hot cake to help infused the crust with a burst of flavour.
+• lemon juice (freshly squeezed) is the secret to bringing the mouth-puckering tanginess we expect from lemon desserts.
+While the zest is added to the cake batter to bring lemon flavour to the crumb, we use lemon juice in a simple syrup that you brush onto the hot cake to help infuse the crust with a burst of flavour.

 • icing sugar is needed to make the icing for this cake.
 You can't replace it with regular white sugar because it's too coarse and we need a fine powdered sugar to make a smooth icing.

-Drizzling simple icing on a lemon loaf cake before serving.
+Making the lemon icing to pour onto a lemon loaf cake before serving.

 Lemon drizzle cake topped with icing and fresh raspberries.